- Worked in Switzerland for a year

 - Loves training middle managers

 As president of Life Meets Work, Kyra has helped hundreds of companies think differently about how work gets done.
-She works with organizations of all types to incorporate innovative workforce practices into their day-to-day operations.
-She specializes in providing consulting and training services to overcome middle manager resistance as a critical (and often overlooked) component of change management for new ways of working.
-Life Meets Work clients have included Deloitte, CenturyLink, Toyota Financial Services, WellStar Health System, Turner, Astellas, and Mars North America.
+She specializes in helping organizations improve performance through remote work, workplace flexibility, collaborative scheduling, and other new ways of working.
+Life Meets Work clients have included Deloitte, CenturyLink, Toyota Financial Services, WellStar Health System, Turner, and Astellas.

 Kyra authored the book Who Works Where [and Who Cares?], a hands-on book that shows managers how to boost collaboration and performance even when their teams don’t work together in the same time or space (2014).
 She is a key advisor to the Families and Work/SHRM partnership to drive awareness and support for workflex as a business imperative.